FDA Reports and Statistics

 - If the child is over 18 years of age

-- The mother’s pregnancy or child’s birth occurred in Michigan
+- If the mother's pregnancy or child's birth occurred in Michigan

 FAQs

-What Should I Do if I Suspect Tylenol Caused My Child’s Autism?
+2. What Should I Do If I Suspect Tylenol Caused My Child's Autism?

-If you suspect Tylenol caused your child’s autism, seek medical evaluation and legal advice.
-Document all relevant medical records, and consult with a lawyer specializing in product liability to discuss your case and potential for compensation.
+If you suspect Tylenol caused your child's autism, seek medical evaluation and legal advice.
+Document all relevant medical records, and consult with a product liability attorney to discuss your situation and potential for compensation.

-Yes, there are ongoing class action lawsuits where multiple plaintiffs with similar claims regarding Tylenol and autism have joined together.
+Yes, there are several active Tylenol autism lawsuits with similar claims regarding autism and developmental disorders joined together.
 Participating in a class action can streamline the legal process and potentially increase the chances of a successful outcome.